rday45/flask-web-server/README.md

 	"price": 1
 }
 ```
-if the request is unsuccessful, for example it is missing a required field like 'name'.
+If the request is unsuccessful, for example it is missing a required field like 'name'.
 Then the response should be the following error:

 ```JSON
 {